Post

 end

-In fact, the proper and ideal method would be for the above patch to be reflected in the Polyglot mainstream.
-However, until then, a forked version must be used instead, which can be cumbersome to keep up with and reflect updates every time the Polyglot upstream is versioned up.
-Therefore, I used a different method.
+The proper and ideal solution would be for the above patch to be incorporated into the Polyglot mainstream.
+However, until then, you would need to use a forked version, which can be cumbersome as you would need to keep up with upstream Polyglot updates.
+Therefore, I used a different approach.

-If you check the files located in the project root path in the Chirpy theme repository that correspond to the "*.gem", "*.gemspec", "*.config.js" patterns, there are only 3 of them anyway:
+If you check the files in the root path of the Chirpy theme repository that match the patterns "*.gem", "*.gemspec", and "*.config.js", there are only 3 files:

 • jekyll-theme-chirpy.gemspec